phonopy/phonopy/_sources/pwscf.rst.txt

    1.105385 0 0 0 1.105385 0 0 0 1.105385
    -1.105385 0 0 0 -1.105385 0 0 0 -1.105385

 Once this is made, the non-analytical term correction is included just adding the ``--nac`` option as follows::

-     % phonopy --pwscf --nac -c NaCl.in -p band.conf
+     % phonopy --qe --nac -c NaCl.in -p band.conf

 |pwscf-band-nac|

 .. |pwscf-band-nac| image:: NaCl-pwscf-band-NAC.png
                             :width: 50%